Silk Worm: Legacy

-The 1991 game SWIV was considered a spiritual successor to Silkworm, which The Sales Curve had previously converted to home computer formats in 1989.
+The 1991 game SWIV was considered a spiritual successor to Silk Worm, which The Sales Curve had previously converted to home computer formats in 1989.
 The game's heritage is evident from the game design whereby one player pilots a helicopter, and the other an armoured Jeep.
 SWIV is not an official sequel, as noted by ex-Sales Curve producer Dan Marchant: "SWIV wasn't really a sequel to Silkworm, but it was certainly inspired by it and several other shoot-'em-ups that we had played and loved."

 SWIV was described in the game's manual as meaning both "Special Weapons Intercept Vehicles" and "Silkworm IV".